 Difference Between Scripting and Non-Scripting Languages

-The Scripting languages have powerful features to develop faster automation applications whereas Non-Scripting languages such as Java, C++, C etc. languages have limited features to relate with automated tasks in the applications.
+The Scripting languages have powerful features to develop faster automation applications, whereas Non-Scripting languages such as Java, C++, C etc. languages have limited features to relate with automated tasks in the applications.

-- Scripting Languages are interpreted rather than compiled whereas Non-Scripting languages are mostly compiled.
+- Scripting Languages are interpreted rather than compiled, whereas Non-Scripting languages are mostly compiled.

 - Scripting Languages run slower compared to Non-Scripting Languages as they are interpreted but not compiled.

-- Scripting languages need not be compiled whereas Non-Scripting languages will be compiled into machine code.
+- Scripting languages need not be compiled, whereas Non-Scripting languages will be compiled into machine code.

 - Scripting Languages are interpreter based whereas Non-Scripting Languages are complier based.

-- Scripting Languages are used to integrate the existing systems or applications whereas Non-Scripting Languages are used to develop the applications from scratch.
+- Scripting Languages are used to integrate the existing systems or applications, whereas Non-Scripting Languages are used to develop the applications from scratch.

-- Scripting Languages are run within another program or which are wrapped or encapsulated whereas Non-Scripting Languages are run independently irrespective of the parent or external programs.
+- Scripting Languages are run within another program or which are wrapped or encapsulated, whereas Non-Scripting Languages are run independently irrespective of the parent or external programs.

-- Scripting Languages are interpreted line by line sequentially whereas Non-Scripting Languages are compiled at a time in a single stretch.
+- Scripting Languages are interpreted line by line sequentially, whereas Non-Scripting Languages are compiled at a time in a single stretch.

-- Scripting Languages take less time to code and configure the set up to run the program as they can be easily run with a single line of commands whereas Non-Scripting Languages are needed to be configured to run after writing the code completely and requires series of sequential steps to execute the program.
+- Scripting Languages take less time to code and configure the set up to run the program as they can be easily run with a single line of commands, whereas Non-Scripting Languages are needed to be configured to run after writing the code completely and requires series of sequential steps to execute the program.

 The Scripting language features in a programming language give the rich set of features and functionalities in developing scripts and complex automated tasks, enhance browser web applications, pop windows, alerts, dynamic functionalities etc., to enable and run the repeated and manual tasks in the current digital world with increasing data, applications and customers.
-Python scripting language can be used to develop web application by using a framework called Django which will provide most of the implementations to ease the web development.
-There are several other frameworks which can be used along with Python to develop different kinds of applications for the different scenario based requirements.
+Python scripting language can be used to develop a web application by using a framework called Django which will provide most of the implementations to ease the web development.
+There are several other frameworks that can be used along with Python to develop different kinds of applications for the different scenario-based requirements.
 Python also has different other features such as Functional, procedural, reflective, imperative etc., other than Object-Oriented features.
 Apart from OOP, Python provides other functionalities such as Networking, Web frameworks, Graphical User Interfaces, Databases, Automation etc.